rust-lang-ja/the-rust-programming-language-ja/1.6/ja/book/guessing-game.md

 By adding the `break` line after the `You win!`, we’ll exit the loop when we win.
 Exiting the loop also means exiting the program, since it’s the last thing in `main()`.
-We have only one more tweak to make: when someone inputs a non-number, we don’t want to quit, we want to ignore it.
+We have just one more tweak to make: when someone inputs a non-number, we don’t want to quit, we just want to ignore it.
 We can do that like this:

 ```rust,ignore